Nar Phu trek during the spring season

-Our trek to Nar Phu valley was going to be an entirely supported expedition style camping trek.
-A camping trek requires quite many logistics as all camping equipment, food, provisions have to be reorganized and carried throughout the trekking trip.
+Our trek to Nar Phu valley was going to be an entirely supported expedition-style camping trek.
+A camping trek requires many logistics as all camping equipment, food, and provisions must be reorganized and carried throughout the trekking trip.

 Why do a camping trekking tour

-The Nar Phu valley trekking area is newly opened and isn’t as developed with lodges/teahouses as the Annapurna, Langtang, Everest region.
+The Nar Phu valley trekking area is newly opened and isn’t as developed with lodges/teahouses as the Annapurna, Langtang, and Everest regions.
 One has to be very fit to do a lodge trek in this area as the distances between villages are far, especially during the early spring.
-Most villagers wouldn’t have returned from the warmer lowlands to avoid the harsh winter months.
+Most villagers wouldn’t have returned from the warmer lowlands to avoid the harsh winter.

 Camping trek is a better option if you part of a larger group – 4 or more persons as some village lodges have only two rooms for trekkers.
 In addition, a camping trek gives your group flexibility, e.g., if some people in your group are not as fit or not well, your team can set up camp before the predestined location provided they find a suitable campsite.